 - Transformation of regional political ideas and concepts

 - Spatial dynamics of various economic imaginaries, e.g. the knowledge-based economy, the bioeconomy, and diverse economies.

-- International mobilities and security-resilience nexus in regional development and regional policy
+- Inter-regional and international mobilities and security-resilience nexus in regional development and regional policy

 - Implications of state transformation to spatial planning and to the planning institutions